-For future work, an effort is needed to reduce the size of the code and the use of memory by NWC/GEO-HRW algorithm, and to allow the parallelization of the calculation of AMVs and Trajectories (doing calculations for different satellite channels with different processors), to drastically reduce the running time of the algorithm.
-Some studies were done on this during the summer of 2018 for NWC/GEO-HRW v6.1 version, showing clearly that more time was needed for this.
+For future work, an effort is needed to reduce the size of the code and the use of memory by NWC/GEO-HRW executable, and to allow the parallelization of the calculation of AMVs and Trajectories (doing calculations for different satellite channels with different processors), to reduce the running time of the executable.
+Some studies were done on this during the summer of 2018, showing clearly that more work was needed for this.